patrickfav/bcrypt/README.md

 > What NIST recommends
 >
 > NIST has issued Special Publication SP 800-132 on the subject of storing hashed passwords.
 Basically they recommend PBKDF2.
 This does not mean that they deem bcrypt insecure; they say nothing at all about bcrypt.
 It just means that NIST deems PBKDF2 "secure enough" (and it certainly is much better than a simple hash !).
 Also, NIST is an administrative organization, so they are bound to just love anything which builds on already "Approved" algorithms like SHA-256.
 On the other hand, bcrypt comes from Blowfish which has never received any kind of NIST blessing (or curse).

+#### What Cost Factor should I use?

+Again, quote from Thomas Porin [from this post](https://security.stackexchange.com/a/31846/60108):

+> As much as possible!
+This salted-and-slow hashing is an arms race between the attacker and the defender.
+You use many iterations to make the hashing of a password harder for everybody.
+To improve security, you should set that number as high as you can tolerate on your server, given the tasks that your server must otherwise fulfill.
+Higher is better.

+So find your tolerable slowest performance (for some this is 3 sec, for some 250 ms, for some 1 minute) and try it out on an average lower end device your user-base would use (if the client has to calculate the hash) and/or benchmark your server.

+Note, that it is unfortunately [NOT possible to increase the cost-factor](https://security.stackexchange.com/a/23308/60108) of a calculated bcrypt hash without knowing the original password.
+A possible solution is to persist hashes with multiple work factors for different use cases/migration.

 ### Performance